Header image

 Speaker

-Pauline Kabwagi Ghiro
+Miss Pauline Kabwagi Ghiro

-Ministry Of Environment, Climate Change, Disaster Management & Meteorology
+Ministry of Environment, Climate Change, Disaster Management & Meteorology

 “We are all islands, but we are neither small, nor the same”